zerobounce/zerobounce-java-api/README.md

 [ZeroBounce](https://www.zerobounce.net>) Java API

-This is a java wrapper class example for the ZeroBounce API.
+This is a Java wrapper class example for the ZeroBounce API.

 The project has 2 dependencies:
 1) Apache HttpClient